Smituz/Memento/README.md

 - **Search and Sort**: Easily navigate through diary entries and goals.

 ## Screenshots
-Here are a few glimpses of the *MeriDiary* application:
+Here are a few glimpses of the *Memento* application:

 ### Home Page
 ![Home Page]()